-The risk management process in the Capital Group of Bank Handlowy in Warsaw S.A. (hereinafter referred to as: Group) balances strong corporate oversight with well-defined independent risk management functions within each business.
-This process is consistent within the Group, including Bank Handlowy in Warsaw S.A. and its Subsidiaries (Dom Maklerski Banku Handlowego S.A., Handlowy Leasing S.A.), and exclude special purpose vehicles (i.e. investment vehicles), companies in the process of liquidation or bankruptcy, as well as units not conducting current, statutory activity.
+The risk management process is consistent within the Group, including Bank Handlowy in Warsaw S.A. and its Subsidiaries (Dom Maklerski Banku Handlowego S.A., Handlowy Leasing S.A.), and exclude special purpose vehicles (i.e. investment vehicles), companies in the process of liquidation or bankruptcy, as well as units not conducting current, statutory activity.

-Strategies and processes of credit risk management (including the counterparty risk and concentration risk), liquidation risk, market and operational risk, as well as the structure and oragnization of units managing the approprate risks and solutions used by the Group on measurement and reporting of those risks is presented in detail in the note 44 "Risk management" to the Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ended 31 December 2008.
+Strategies and processes of credit risk management (including the counterparty risk and concentration risk), liquidity risk, market risk, operational risk and revenue risk, as well as the structure and organization of units managing the appropriate risks and solutions used by the Group on measurement and reporting of those risks are presented in details in the note 47 "Risk management" to the Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ended 31 December 2009.

-Bank oversees and manages the risk of non compliance, which is defined as any effects of noncompliance with laws, including international regulations or laws of another jurisdiction which are relevant to the Bank's operation, internal regulations and the Bank's conduct standards.
+Group oversees and manages the risk of non compliance, which is defined as any effects of non-compliance with laws, including international regulations or laws of another jurisdiction which are relevant to the Bank's operation, internal regulations and the Group's conduct standards.